MOTHERLANDS: The Ties that Strangle

 ‘Here, you can pay their fines,’ Annie flapped the pieces of paper at her.
 ‘Hmmph, encouraging them to go abut with all those guttersnipes.’
 Ethel stared her in the face, and snatched the fines out of her hands, sliding them into her apron pocket.
 That was a blow, but she wouldn’t give the woman the satisfaction.

 On the home front, her indignation fueled resistance to Annie’s control.
-It resulted in being locked up for hours in the frosty attic—hopping from foot to foot, busting for a ‘tiddle’.
+It resulted in being locked up for hours in the frosty attic — hopping from foot to foot, busting for a ‘tiddle’.
 Ethel tried in vain, to slip in a moment alone with her father; to complain of being treated like a dog, of being forced to leave school while Annie cadged the housekeeping money.
-Before she could catch him, Ethel overheard Annie in the parlor.

 ‘James, you really must do something about those lads.
 Apprentice them.
 Send them to sea.
 They’re looking for likely lads in Canada.’